claranet/windows-audit/README.md

 The final stage of discovering nodes from the hints file is to apply the exclusions, this ensures that all CIDR blocks are fully expanded before deciding which nodes should/shouldn't be included.

 ##### Scripts
-There are a variety of sub scripts and modules however for simplicity the execution has been consolodated into two top level scripts; `Get-AuditData.ps1` and `Compile-AuditData.ps1`.
+There are a variety of sub scripts and modules however for simplicity the execution has been consolodated into two top level scripts; `Get-AuditData.ps1` and `Compile-AuditData.ps1` (run in that order to gather => compile).

 ##### Get-AuditData Parameters
 | Parameter | Purpose | Type | Default/Mandatory |